RizkySugiharto/URL-Shortening-Service-App/README.md

 ## Environment Variables (backend) ⚙

-To run this project, you will need to add the following environment variables to your .env file
+To run the backend app, you will need to add the following environment variables to your `.env` file in `/backend` directory (create if doesn't exists)

 - `NODE_ENV` (Default: "development") Can be "production" or "development".
 - `API_VERSION` (Default: 1) Version of API, but the available version is only 1.